BlueSunnyB/NierAutomata-UI-Replication/README.md

 # NierAutomata-UI-Replication
-My attempt at recreating the NierAutomata Interfaces.
+My attempt at recreating the Nier Automata Interfaces.